regnaDkciN/WiFiTimeManager/README.md

 WiFiTimeManager extends the Arduino WiFiManager class.
 It adds the ability to easily set timezone, DST, and NTP server data via extending the WiFiManager web page.
 It uses the Arduino Timezone_Generic library to manage timezone and DST.
 The ESP32 Preferences library is used to save and restore all setup data across power cycles.
 Once connected to WiFi, WiFiTimeManager automatically connects to the specified NTP server and can supply accurate UTC and local time to the user.

 ### Overridden Methods
+WiFiManager methods all begin with lower case letters.
+WiFiTimeManager methods all begin with capital letters.
+Therefore, any overridden methods may be recognized by the first letter of their method being lower case.
+All others are new to WiFiTimeManager.

 Most WiFiManager methods are still available with WiFiTimeManager.
 However, several WiFiManager methods have been overridden or disabled by WiFiTimeManager.
 These methods include:

 - WiFiManager::addParameter() - this method is used inside WiFiTimeManager::Init() and is hidden from user code.
 Any attempt to invoke it will result in a compile error.
 WiFiTimeManager uses a different method of adding parameters, and is described later.